Season 1, episode 3: “Kill Me Now”

 MICHEL: To me, you are the teacher in the Charlie Brown cartoon.

-— Charles Schulz’s Peanuts comic strip is populated by a cast of children, and adults are rarely seen.
-In the television specials based on the comics, adults are relegated to off-screen space, represented only by unintelligible speech created using a trombone (A.V.
+- Charles Schulz’s Peanuts comic strip is populated by a cast of children, the central one being Charlie Brown.
+Adults are rarely seen, and in the television specials based on the comics, they exist solely off screen; they are represented only by unintelligible speech created using a trombone (A.V.
 Club).

-— The distorted speech effect was first used in the 1967 special You’re in Love, Charlie Brown.
-It can also be heard in clips from It Was a Short Summer, Charlie Brown (1969) and You’re a Good Sport, Charlie Brown (1975).
+- The distorted speech effect was first used in the 1967 special You’re in Love, Charlie Brown.
+Examples can be heard in It Was a Short Summer, Charlie Brown (1969) and You’re a Good Sport, Charlie Brown (1975).

 LORELAI: It’s like a really snooty Doublemint commercial.